How to Complete USPS Form 1583

 - Passport (U.S. or foreign)

-- Matricula Consular (Mexico): A Matricula Consular card is an identification card issued by the Government of Mexico through its consulate offices to Mexican nationals residing outside Mexico.
+- Matrícula Consular (Mexico) is an identification card issued by the Government of Mexico through its consulates to Mexican nationals living outside of Mexico.

-- NEXUS (Canada): NEXUS is a joint Canada Border Services Agency and U.S. Customs and Border Protection operated trusted traveler and expedited border control program.
-Customers may provide a NEXUS card as a form of identification for money orders.
-To be accepted, the NEXUS card must contain an identification number.
+- NEXUS (Canada) is a joint Canada Border Services Agency and U.S. Customs and Border Protection trusted traveler program for expedited border clearance.
+A NEXUS card may be used as identification for money orders if it includes an identification number.

 - Lease, mortgage, or deed of trust